 - Little to no owner risk (meaning that the business can operate free of the current owner)

 The circumstances behind the sale of the business may also fall into the intangible assets category.
 For example, if the company is a successful startup, a voluntary sale scenario with a buyer who recognizes increased future profit will add value to the firm.
-On the flip side, if the current circumstance is a forced sale, this intangible asset can be a liability that factors into business valuation.
+On the flip side, if the current circumstance is a forced sale, this intangible asset can be a liability that factors into commercial business valuation.

 Question 9: How can a business owner prepare for a favorable business valuation?

-Did you know you can prepare for your business valuation, and help the process move smoothly and efficiently?
+Did you know you can prepare for your commercial business valuation, and help the process move smoothly and efficiently?
 While the preparation for a positive valuation technically starts at the beginning of the business’s existence, it carries on with each passing day.